 This arrangement applies to all Schengen countries, including: 22 of the 28 European Union countries, including France, Spain, Germany, and Italy 4 European countries outside the EU: Iceland, Lichtenstein, Norway, and Switzerland

 Saint Vincentian citizens are able to travel freely between the countries in this area due to the Schengen Area’s policy of no internal border controls.
 A valid passport is required to enter and leave the Schengen Area.

-In 2021, the European Travel Information and Authorization System (ETIAS) will be implemented.
+By the end of 2022, the European Travel Information and Authorization System (ETIAS) will be implemented.
 This will be obligatory for any Vincentian traveling to a Schengen state, including children and infants.
 The traveler must obtain the ETIAS before boarding an aircraft or ship bound for the Schengen Area.

 Travelers from Saint Vincent and the Grenadines can complete the ETIAS application form online in order to register with the European Travel Information and Authorization System.
 A parent or legal guardian can complete the form on behalf of children who will be traveling to Europe.